annaycc24/2020Fall_projects/README.md

 It may because people are still aware of the pandemic outside their country.

 - Hypothesis 3:
-We used the data from UK, US and China from 2015-2020.
-We found that we cannot study the peak month since the peak occurs in winter but we do not have these data for the year of 2020.
+We found that we cannot study the possible delay of the peak month since the peak occurs in winter but we do not have these data for the year of 2020.
-We then studied  the influence of masks to the influenza, we compared the number of influenza cases among the historical data.
-We found that the number of cases decreases earlier with masks in 2020.
+We then studied the influence of masks to the influenza.
+We found that the number of cases decreses eariler with masks in 2020.
 In the three countries, the number of new cases decreased to 0 in April, which is 3 months earlier than normal in the US; 2 months earlier than normal in UK; and also the earliest month in China among the years we studied.
 The finding strongly indicates that masks could shorten the duration of influenza, which is a positive evidence to support our hypothesis.